martinthomson/http-miser/draft-thomson-http-content-signature.md

 [I-D.thomson-http-encryption], with the following values:

 * Parameter Name: p256ecdsa
-* Purpose: Conveys a signing key for use with the parameter of the same name on the `Content-Signature` header field.
+* Purpose: Conveys a public key for use with the parameter of the same name on the `Content-Signature` header field.
 * Reference: {{keys}} of this document